 Pumpkins are admittedly closer than most.
 They are botanically a type of berry called a “pepo” due to their seed-bearing fleshiness and hard outer rinds.
-Their culinary classification requires a bit more discussion however.
+This means that pumpkins are fruits to botanists because they are the “fruits” of pumpkin plants, but it doesn’t mean that they are actually “fruits” as we typically use the word.
+Their culinary classification requires a bit more discussion.

 Pumpkins satisfy many of the requirements of being a culinary fruit.
 They are colorful, kind of sweet, and they are made into pies.
+These are all things that are typical of fruits.
 When was the last time you had pumpkin outside of dessert?
 I don’t remember ever having it in another way.

 How can something be both a fruit and a vegetable?